nettings/lv2rdf2html/README.md

 ## Status

-Currently, lv2rdf2html produces a non-functional mockup GUI and is able to query the current state of plugins running in mod-host.
+Currently, lv2rdf2html produces a partially functional GUI (expect oddities with checkboxes and drop-down menus).
+It polls mod-host on startup, updates its view and correctly relays slider movements to the AJAX handler, which then updates the mod-host settings accordingly.
+Buggy as hell and constantly evolving, the code is currently a mess, although the basic architecture is sound.

 ## Notes